molefrog/fpjs-login-demo/README.md

 ## 2. Shaping Up Our Login Form

-It's nice to start with some fake implementation first, so we can focus on the real logic later on.
-While it's always fun to write CSS, for the prototype I recommend using something that doesn't require much configuration (like classeless CSS framework [new.css](https://newcss.net/)).
+It's nice to start with some fake implementation first, so we can focus on the real logic later.
+While it's always fun to write CSS, for the prototype, I recommend using something that doesn't require much configuration (like classeless CSS framework [new.css](https://newcss.net/)).

 👉 **[Commit](https://github.com/molefrog/fpjs-login-demo/commit/3285d1153486f4fdd92176f7ce016e7ae1db9130)**

-Remix provides a handy component `Form` for form submission and `useTransition` hook that we're going to use for a loader.
+Remix provides a handy component `Form` for form submission and `useTransition` hook that we'll use for a loader.

 ```tsx
 import { useTransition, Form } from "@remix-run/react";